syhily/math-notes-template/README.md

 # You must replace the target_directory with the directory path you want to place your LaTeX notebook.
 copier copy --vcs-ref=HEAD gh:syhily/math-notes-template.git target_directory
 ```

+Open the project directory by using the [VSCode](https://code.visualstudio.com/),
+a dialog will be prompted to inform you need install the recommend plugins.